JAmcevoy/RPSLS/README.md

     - paper
     - paper
     - rock

 #### Lizard

-    - spock
+    - Spock
     - scissors
     - rock
     - scissors
-    - spock
+    - Spock
     - Scissors
-    - spock
+    - Spock
     - paper
-    - spock
+    - Spock
     - paper
     - scissors
     - paper

 #### Spock

-    - spock
+    - Spock
     - rock
     - scissors
     - lizard
     - lizard
     - paper
-    - spock
+    - Spock
     - paper
     - paper
     - rock
     - rock
     - paper
-    - spock
+    - Spock
     - paper

-#### Conclusion
+### Conclusion

-  - Between the fives tests I couldnt see any specific patterns, Between each run of game.
+- Between the five tests I couldn't see any specific patterns, Between each run of the game.
 This leads me to believe the random numbers are being generated successfully.

 ### User testing

-- In this user test I though it best have the user be in two sepperate age groups to refer back to 'My aim for this game is that it will be accessible to multiple age groups'
+- In this user test I thought it best to have the user be in two separate age groups to refer back to 'My aim for this game is that it will be accessible to multiple age groups'

 - **User 1** - I asked my grandmother, 67 years old to try the game, At first she found it hard to understand what to do.
 Even after explaining.
-  - **User Comments** - She said "There isnt enough happening on screen to show me what I am suppose to do"
+  - **User Comments** - She said "There isn't enough happening on screen to show me what I am supposed to do"
     - **Notes** - Maybe adding some color to the screen like for computer choices of the user choice to let the user know where they need to make their choice.

 - **User 2** - I let my cousin Aisha, 8 years old to try play the game.
-  - **User Comments** - She said "Its a fun game but very annoying when I press the shoot button the screen is blocked by an alert.".
+  - **User Comments** - She said "It's a fun game but very annoying when I press the shoot button the screen is blocked by an alert.".
-    - **Notes** - Maybe some sort of stylish type of popup can display to show alerts of end of game or draw.
+    - **Notes** - Maybe some sort of stylish type of popup can display alerts of the end of the game or draw.

 ### Validator Testing